Motivation

 • Taking care of one’s children.

-For example, you might feel hungry, which makes getting food a problem.
-Hunger causes you to think about how to get food, form an intention of making yourself a sandwich, and then get up, walk across the room, go to the kitchen, and make yourself a sandwich.
+For example, hunger motivates you to eat.
+It makes getting food a problem.
+Hunger causes you to want food.
+Then your brain generates a plan to get food, such as the idea of making yourself a sandwich.
+That idea is an intention.
+The intention then generates action.
+You get up, walk across the room, open the door, go to the kitchen, and make yourself a sandwich.
 The motivation is necessary to generate both the intention and the action.

 Emotions evolved from simple stimulus-response circuits, but they have evolved into something much more complex in humans and other higher animals.
 Some of our emotions are directly linked to internal or external stimuli.
 Hunger, thirst, and physical pain are examples.
-We have more complex social and sexual emotions, which are linked to complex internal and external stimuli.
+Social and sexual emotions depend on stimuli in more complex ways.
 We also have emotions that drive generic proactive behavior, such as fear and hope.
-Fear can be directly generated by a stimulus, such as seeing a spider, but it is usually generated from ideas, which may not be tied to any current stimulus.
-For example, you can be afraid of death, in the abstract, even if there is no immediate threat to your life.
-There are also emotions that drive us to seek knowledge, such as curiosity and boredom.
+Fear can be directly generated by a stimulus, such as seeing a spider, but it is usually generated from ideas, which might not be tied to any current stimulus.
+For example, you can be afraid of death in the abstract, even if there is no immediate threat to your life.
+We are also driven to seek knowledge by curiosity/ boredom.
+There is a certain amount of background motivation that “looks” for something to do.

-Evolution cobbled together this mechanism, which consists of many different emotions, or drives, that work in the same way: by generating motivation.
+Evolution cobbled together this mechanism, which consists of many different emotions that work in the same way: by generating motivation.
 Instead of proactively pursuing the abstract goal of reproduction, we are driven to pursue many different, smaller goals that are instrumental to reproduction (or were in the ancestral environment).

 Even though we are capable of goal-directed behavior, our emotions are reactive.
 They react to stimuli or mental states or both.
 Evolution discovered a way to generate proactive behavior from internal reactions.

 Motivation is the “currency” of action.
 At any moment, your motivation determines both the direction and intensity of your actions.
 It also directs thought, because thought is part of the problem-solving process.
 We can think of motivation as having units of Watts (joules per second), because it determines the rate at which your body does work.
-However, this is only a metaphor, because human action is highly complex and it can’t be reduced descriptively to physical work.
+However, that is only a metaphor.
+Human action is highly complex, and it can’t be reduced descriptively to physical work.

 It is important that different emotions generate the same currency.
-That makes it possible to resolve trade-offs between them.
+This has several advantages:

 For example, hunger motivates a lion to chase a gazelle, in the hope of getting a meal.
 However, the chase also generates fatigue, which motivates the lion to stop running.
 The lion might also be afraid of getting hurt in the chase.
 Or the lion might be thirsty, and go to the waterhole instead.
 The lion’s actions depend on the relative strengths of different motivations.